 Final Thoughts on the Martial Arts Instructors

 Training in the classes in Japan was always a dream of mine.
 And each of the above teachers are truly amazing.
-There are other martial arts teachers at the Hombu Dojo as well (although I continue to update this the more I train).
+There are other martial arts teachers at the Hombu Dojo as well.
 However, I haven’t trained enough in their classes to give any perspective – something I hope to correct by my next trip to Japan.

 As I said at the beginning, I suggest training with all of them.
 Each one is highly skilled and will offer insight into the art and the movements of Soke.
 Hopefully this can give you an idea of the spectacular training that can be found at the Bujinkan Hombu in Japan.
 Until then – keep training!